pasupulasurya/pasupulasurya-ai-job-os/CONTEXT.md

 4. **Same answer with unlimited time?** — if "I'd do it differently with more time," you're optimizing for budget (Drift #1).
    If any answer is NO/FAIL/CONVENIENT/DIFFERENT: STOP.
 Redesign, or explicitly ask the user whether to proceed with the known compromise.
 User tell: "did you bar pre-check this?"

-**How to use this section:** when proposing a plan, a "stop here," a fix for a flagged bug, or a "this is complete/ready" — run it against the 8 patterns first.
-When the user pushes back ("remember the bar," "is this the real fix," "this is a drop in bar standards") — you've drifted: name the drift number, re-propose against the bar, wait for confirmation.
-The bar is held by discipline encoded in artifacts (every commit body carries a bar pre-check), not by intuition.

 ---